schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 		Stores extra options for the hint.
 For TT hints, that might be the rounding settings.
 		See Constants section at the bottom of the page.

+		For corner components, it stores the alingment settings: left = 0, center = 2, right = 1, auto (for caps) = alignment | 8

 		:type: int